Reconciliation in NetSuite: The 10-Minute Guide

 - Click Save.

-Sometimes, you may have started to reconcile a statement only to realize that matching is not enabled on the account.
+Sometimes, you may have started reconciling a statement only to realize that matching is not enabled on the account.
 If you have an incomplete reconciliation, a box will appear.
 It will ask if you want all incomplete statements deleted or if you want to reconcile the statement.

-Once your account reconciliation is set up, you can begin the reconciliation of bank statements, including deposits, credits, checks, and other payments.
-You can also delete reconciliations in case of an error and generate reports.
+Once your account reconciliation is set up, you can begin reconciling bank statements, including deposits, credits, checks, and other payments.
+You can also delete reconciliations in case of an error and generate reports for audits.

 - Go to Transactions > Bank > Reconcile Bank Statement.